Skip to content

 35. Percentage of fresh fruit bunches (FFB) supply to own mills traceable to plantation level?

-The company reports that 100% of fresh fruit bunches (FFB) supply to own mills is traceable to plantation level.
+The company reports that 100% of fresh fruit bunches (FFB) supply to own mills is traceable to the plantation level.
+Additional points were awarded for the IP certification body.

 • Y